France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 # Manual: create a new quickAlgo library

-## Setup the Bebras environment
+## Get the Bebras environment

-The preferred way uses [Git](https://www.git-scm.com/downloads) which allows you to easily keep up to date with the Bebras resources and to submit your work, but you can also make it work with simple downloads with your browser.
+The preferred way uses [Git](https://www.git-scm.com/downloads) which allows you to easily stay up to date with the Bebras resources and to submit your work, but you can also simply download the environment with your browser.

 *  **With Git:**